Math Placement Test

 The MPT measures an individual's ability in the fields traditionally covered in United States high school courses, iincluding:

 The test lasts approximately 50 minutes, and scores are available to the student immediately after taking the test.

 The MPT can be taken at a number of locations around the world.

 Contact a member of UC's international network to schedule the MPT.

 In special circumstances, it may be possible to take the MPT on UC's Uptown Campus.
 To check for eligibilty, contact the International Admissions Office.

-One week after applicants have completed an online application to UC, they are eligible for the MPT.
 The applicant must contact a member of UC's international network and schedule a time to take the test.
 Members of UC's international network must contact UC International Admissions to obtain the applicant's username and password, which will allow them to access the MPT.

 The test is taken online and lasts approximately 50 minutes.
 Test takers are permitted to use scratch paper and pencil/pen, but may not use calculators or any other outside help.